tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 Station topocentric frames
 --------------------------

-Each :class:`~tudatpy.numerical_simulation.environment.GroundStation` which is placed on a body automatically has a topocentric frame assigned to it.
+Each :class:`~tudatpy.dynamics.environment.GroundStation` which is placed on a body automatically has a topocentric frame assigned to it.
 The rotation matrix from body-fixed to topocentric frame can be extracted as follows:

 .. code-block:: python